 Might Riverpark’s workshop attendees one day start their own urban farms?
 Everyone starts somewhere, and with urban farming, there’s no clear path to follow to make it a livelihood.
 This is partly because of the newness of the practice to the modern city, and partly because the myriad mutations of the concept of a farm are still proving their fitness in the urban ecosystem.
 Pickens’ own experience offers a glimpse of what it’s like to grow into a profession that hasn’t settled into a definitive shape.
 Though he grew up gardening with his parents in rural Ohio, it wasn’t until he moved to the city that he started gardening on his own — on a rooftop, no less.

-“I got really excited about it, and this was in 2007, 2008, a time when urban agriculture was just coming up and getting into people’s minds, so I was really excited to be a part of something that was just emerging.
+“I got really excited about it, and this was a time when urban agriculture was just coming up and getting into people’s minds, so I was really excited to be a part of something that was just emerging.
 It was just kind of like a clean slate, like ‘let’s figure out how to make this work’, on rooftops, in backyards, on windows, whatever.”

 Pickens’ initial idea was to combine urban farming with his interest in education, but says “eventually, I started to see business opportunities with urban farming, especially with restaurants.
 I had my hands in a lot of different projects.
 I wanted to explore a lot of questions about the food system and about urban agriculture and how to make it work best . . .
 I was working farmstands, youth run farmers markets with GrowNYC.
 I had started a school garden program, I started a rooftop garden for a restaurant in Fort Greene — I was just getting involved in everything I could.”